mistermicheels/learning-notes/mindset/Keep-it-simple.md

 ## Don't take it too far

+-   _"Make everything as simple as possible, but not simpler."_ - Albert Einstein
 -   Determining how simple something should be is a tradeoff
 -   You should probably not try to "simplify away" the unavoidable complexities in your domain (those complexities might even be the reason your system exists)
 -   The definition of "good enough" will likely be different based on how crucial the problem you are solving is to the system/domain